Freelancing: Everything you need to know

 But, the pro is that projects are usually booked a couple weeks in advance, so know ahead of time roughly how much $$$ you’ll be making that month.

-As for retainers, I’ve never had a creative freelancing job that did these, BUT essentially the company pays you a set amount each month for working x amount of hours.
+As for retainers, I’ve never had a creative freelancing job that did these, BUT the company pays you a set amount each month for working x amount of hours.

 They’re essentially paying you for guaranteed time on your calendar.
 It also lets you know you’re always going to get x amount of $$$ per month.